 Body language used during your speech, just like vocal variety, helps to convey meaning and capture your audience's attention.
 You express the meaning of your words as you are saying them using your body.
 Using

-gestures and movements can simultaneously elevate the drama of your stories and assist in portraying a relaxed, sincere and natural speaking manner.
-From your facial expressions to the hand movements, these actions can be used to add another dimension to key points in your speech, in the interests of conveying correct meaning and connecting with your audience.
+gestures and movements can simultaneously elevate the drama of your stories and assist in portraying a relaxed, sincere, and natural speaking manner.
+From your facial expressions to hand movements, these actions can be used to add another dimension to key points in your speech, in the interests of conveying correct meaning and connecting with your audience.
 If you look to keep your speech gesture-free, be aware that your speech may come across in a similar way if you left out any vocal variety.
-It may come across monotonous.
+It may come across as monotonous.

 When you smile, you’re showing that you’re confident in what you’re saying and will appear more composed and friendly.
 On most occasions, like weddings, your audience wants to hear what you have to say.
 But, on other occasions.
-You may see a audience filled with blank faces.
+You may see an audience filled with blank faces.
 In any case - smile.
 A genuine smile will lighten the mood and will hopefully turn those blank faces into smiling ones.
 Perhaps surprisingly, it may also make you feel more confident when you speak.
 Smiling should also be used throughout your speech when you wish to create a happier mood, make a key point and create a momentary connection with your audience that feels quite personal.

 Practice smiling during your speech in front of a mirror to see how it looks at key points during your speech.
 After some practice, you will get a feel of when a smile is appropriate.

 Using Gestures Correctly